Last Updated on June 1, 2023

 Holly created chord structure then everyone added a bit.
 Doomage created keyboard chords at end which Strangely played.
 Everyone seemed to switch places both playing and inventing the parts with this one.

-Doomage creation and one his finest in the opinion of the author.
+Doomage creation and one of his finest in the opinion of this author.
 He spent about a fortnight working out every note for the multi-layered guitar-based track.
 Words added by Strangely for variety.
 They spell EYES by design.

 Holly based track (inc trumpets!).
 Strangely synthesiser is two-tracked with two notes tuned by ear EXACTLY a perfect third apart, with levels adjusted to suit.
 This gives the strange sound as usually the normal third would be used which is slightly atonal but our ears are accustomed to it, hence the perfect third sounds odd.
 This coupled to exactly the same notes on the organ makes it quite weird.

 Strangely originated.
-Doomage words (Yoni is rude, tut tut).
+Doomage words.
 Strangely plays keyboard through fuzz/VCA/echo as standard.
 Guitar power chorus.
 “Tengo mucho beber” is Strangely’s poor Spanglish for “I’ve had too much to drink”

 Doomage main vocals on a joint creation(?).
 Multi-tuned synth goes through VCA for plinkity sound.
 Pinky and Perky on guest vocals.